-\#UNDOSAVES
+\#UNDOSAVES [Variable]

-The maximum number of UNDOFORMS to be saved for a single event.
-When the count of UNDOFORMS reaches this number, UNDOSAVE prints the message CONTINUE SAVING?, asking if you want to continue saving.
-If you answer NO or default, UNDOSAVE discards the previously saved information for this event, and makes NOSAVE be the value of the property SIDE, which disables any further saving for this event.
+The value of \#UNDOSAVES is the maximum number of \\ UNDOFORMs to be saved for a single event.
+When the count of \\ UNDOFORMs reaches this number, \quad UNDOSAVE prints the message \text{CONTINUE SAVING?}, asking if you want to continue saving.
+If you answer \text{NO} or default, \quad UNDOSAVE \text{ discards the previously saved information for this event, and makes \text{NOSAVE} \text{ be the value of the property SIDE, which disables any further saving for this event.
 If you answer YES, UNDOSAVE changes the count to -1, which is then never incremented, and continues saving.
 The purpose of this feature is to avoid tying up large quantities of storage for operations that will never need to be undone.

-If \#UNDOSAVES is negative, then when the count reaches (ABS \#UNDOSAVES), UNDOSAVE simply stops saving without printing any messages or other interactions. \#UNDOSAVES = NIL is equivalent to \#UNDOSAVES = infinity. \#UNDOSAVES is initially NIL.
+If \#UNDOSAVES is negative, then when the count reaches (ABS \#UNDOSAVES), UNDOSAVE simply stops saving without printing any messages or other interactions. \#UNDOSAVES=NIL is equivalent to \#UNDOSAVES=infinity. \#UNDOSAVES is initially NIL.

-The configuration described here is very satisfactory.
-You pay a very small price for the ability to undo what you type in, since the interpreted evaluation is simply watched for destructive operations, or if you wish to protect yourself from malfunctioning in your own programs, you can explicitly call, or rewrite your program to explicitly call, undoable functions.
+The configuration described here has been found to be a very satisfactory one.
+You pay a very small price for the ability to undo what you type in, since the interpreted evaluation is simply watched for destructive operations, or if you wish to protect yourself from malfunctioning in your own programs, you can explicitly call, or have your program rewritten to explicitly call, undoable functions.